Power of Attorney

 A Power of Attorney is a document in which you designate one or more persons called agents, to manage your finances or act for you if you are unable to do so.
 It can be limited to specific matters or drafted to give the appointed agent(s) authority to act broadly on your behalf.
 The duration of the authorization can be limited or open-ended.
 A Power of Attorney gives the agent(s) designated the ability to act on your behalf with financial institutions, insurance companies, tax authorities and other governmental agencies.

-A Power of Attorney is a formal document that should be prepared by an attorney and signed under an attorney’s supervision.
-This is particularly true in New York, which has specific laws governing the requirements.
+A Power of Attorney is a formal document that should be prepared by an attorney, witnessed by two people and signed under an attorney’s supervision.
+New York has specific laws governing these requirements.

 Health Care Proxies